COVID-19 pandemic in Namibia: March 2020

-A graph showing the number of COVID-19 cases in Namibia for the month of March 2020.
+COVID-19 cases in Namibia, March 2020.
 14 March, the day the virus had reached Namibia, is shown as day 1.

-A graph showing the number of COVID-19 cases in Namibia for the month of April 2020.
-Day 19 represents 1 April; 19 days after the initial infection.
-Day 48 represents 30 April.

 On 14 March, Namibia reported its first cases of COVID-19, caused by SARS-CoV-2.
 They were a Romanian couple who arrived in Windhoek from Spain via Doha, Qatar, on 11 March.
 They had been screened on arrival at Hosea Kutako International Airport but showed no symptoms at that time.
 The couple presented to a private health facility with flu-like symptoms in Klein Windhoek and was referred for testing.
 At that time, Namibia did not have the capacity to test for COVID-19, so tests had to be sent to South Africa.
 Their results came back on 14 March and were announced for the first time by the Minister of Health and Social Services.

 On 19 March, a third case was confirmed.
 A 61-year-old German citizen, who arrived in Namibia on 13 March, was tested positive.
 On 23 March, the fourth case was confirmed.
 It was a 19-year-old male citizen from London.
 The patient was quarantined and put in isolation.
 By 24 March 2020, the total number of cases reached six when two more cases were confirmed.
 A Namibian pilot, aged 44, and a student studying at University of the Witwatersrand in South Africa tested positive during quarantine.
 Although the 21-year-old student tested negative upon his departure from South Africa, he was tested again in Namibia and put under mandatory quarantine as per the Emergency Response plan.
 On 29 March 3 new travel-related cases were confirmed.
 2 persons, a 35-year-old female returning from Dubai, and a 69-year-old male who travelled from South Africa.
 All were admitted to isolation facilities.

 By end March, the total number of cases had reached 11, all of which travel-related.
 On 28 March, a complete lockdown was ordered.

-April 2020
+April and May 2020

-With the country in lockdown for the complete month, only 14 new cases were registered in April.